Netcracker/qubership-opensearch/documentation/installation-guide/amazon/README.md

 # Example of Deploy Parameters

-Example of deployment parameters for external Amazon OpenSearch is presented below:
+An example of deployment parameters for external Amazon OpenSearch is as follows:

 ```yaml
 dashboards: